-In order for exploration expenses to be eligible for the CMETC, a qualified professional engineer or professional geoscientist (as defined in the Tax Act) must certify, in prescribed manner form, and time, that the expenditures that will be renounced will be incurred as part of an exploration project that primarily targets Critical Minerals.
+In order for exploration expenses to be eligible for the CMETC, a qualified professional engineer or professional geoscientist (as defined in the Tax Act) must certify, in prescribed form and manner, that the expense is to be incurred in accordance with an exploration plan that primarily targets Critical Minerals and such certification must be completed within the 12-month period immediately preceding the time when the Flow-Through Agreement is made.
 Additionally, the qualified professional engineer or professional geoscientist must act reasonably, in their professional capacity, in completing the certification.